theninthsky/client-side-rendering/README.md

 However, since Googlebot tries to save on computing power, there might be cases where it would take a snapshot of the page before its dynamic data finishes loading.
 <br>
-So we better not entirely rely on its ability to crawl JS apps.
+So in order to achieve perfect SEO results, we better not entirely rely on its ability to crawl JS apps.

 ### Prerendering